-Being an actor seems synonymous with giving up any semblance of privacy, but now, some people in Hollywood are fighting back against having the personal become public.
-A law passed earlier this year mandates that officials at IMDb.com, one of the leading purveyors of information on the film industry, agree to individual requests to remove the ages of actors, directors, and writers.
-The law was meant to combat ageism in the industry, but now, the industry is fighting back.
+Being an actor seems synonymous with giving up any semblance of privacy, but some Hollywood stars are fighting back against having the personal become public.
+A California state law passed in September 2016 essentially mandates that IMDb.com, a leading purveyor of information on the film industry, must agree to individual requests to remove the ages of actors, directors, and writers.
+The law was meant to combat ageism in the industry — but now IMDB is fighting back.

-Late last week, IMDb filed a lawsuit in federal court for the Northern District of California challenging the law, claiming that it is a violation of free speech rights.
-As Reuters reports, the law, AB 1687, is “unfair because it was carefully tailored to apply only to the Delaware-based IMDb.com Inc., and not other sources of information such as media websites.”
+In November, IMDb filed a lawsuit in federal court for the Northern District of California challenging the law, claiming it is a violation of free speech rights.
+According to Reuters, California bill AB 1687 was deemed “unfair because it was carefully tailored to apply only to the Delaware-based IMDb.com Inc., and not other sources of information such as media websites.”

 And while IMDb insists that it “shares the worthy goal of preventing age discrimination,” it claims that the law “does not advance, much less achieve, that goal.”

 Now, a week after the January 1 deadline to remove actor ages from its site, IMDb is taking things a step further, and has in fact made a court filing to request a preliminary injunction stopping the Attorney General of California from enforcing the law.

 “Rather than properly passing laws designed to address the root problem of age discrimination, the state of California has chosen instead to chill free speech and to undermine access to factual information of public interest,” the Amazon subsidiary said in a Thursday court filing.
 The law “plainly violates the First Amendment of the U.S. Constitution and cannot be enforced.”